About Ami Vitale

 In the beginning, photography was my passport to meeting people, learning, and experiencing new cultures.
 Now it is more than just a passport.
 It’s a tool for creating awareness and understanding across cultures, communities, and countries; a tool to make sense of our commonalities in the world we share.

 Her photographs have been commissioned by nearly every international publication and exhibited around the world in museums and galleries.
-Recently, she joined Ripple Effect Images, an organization of renowned female scientists, writers, photographers and filmmakers working together to create powerful and persuasive stories that shed light on the hardships women in developing countries face and the programs that can help them.
+She is a founding member of Ripple Effect Images, an organization of renowned female scientists, writers, photographers and filmmakers working together to create powerful and persuasive stories that shed light on the hardships women in developing countries face and the programs that can help them.
 She is also on the Photojournalism Advisory Council for the Alexia Foundation.

 Currently based in Montana, Ami Vitale is a contract photographer with National Geographic magazine and frequently gives workshops throughout the Americas, Europe and Asia.
 She can be reached at firstname.lastname@example.org.